Get started with Expenses

 Client libraries

-Use our comprehensive Sync for Expenses library to kick-start and simplify your build.
+Use our comprehensive Expenses library to kick-start and simplify your build.
 Simply install the library in one of the supported languages and pass your base64-encoded API key to the constructor.

-You have enabled Sync for Expenses, set up the relevant integrations, configured auth flow parameters, and noted the recommended event types.
-This completes the initial setup of the product.
+You have enabled Expenses, set up the relevant integrations, configured auth flow parameters, and noted the recommended event types.
+This completes the initial setup of the solution.

 Next, you will create a company and its connections to build out the core infrastructure required to manage expenses with Codat.